NeRdTheNed/OSWrapper/README.md

 ## License

-All OSWrapper libraries are licensed under the BSD Zero Clause License.
+All OSWrapper libraries and test / demo applications are licensed under the BSD Zero Clause License.